pierretallotte/ctf-writeups/htb-blue/README.md

----
-title: "Hack The Box - Blue"
-date: 2023-09-20
----
 ## Description
-Blue, while possibly the most simple machine on Hack The Box, demonstrates the severity of the EternalBlue exploit, which has been used in multiple large-scale ransomware and crypto-mining attacks since it was leaked publicly.
+Blue, while possibly the most simple machine on Hack The Box, demonstrates the severity of the `EternalBlue` exploit, which has been used in multiple large-scale ransomware and crypto-mining attacks since it was leaked publicly.

 ## Enumeration
 The first step is always to look at the open ports on the machine: